ojha-ravi/cypress-vaccine-slot-booking/README.md

 ### Things to consider.

+* If it finds any available slot, the page will go to next screen where you will have to select a slot and enter `captcha` and then `confirm`.
 * After almost 15 mins the whole process will start again, so you will have to enter otp again and continue with rest of the steps.
-* If it finds any available slot, the page will go to next screen where you will have to select a slot and enter `captcha`